High-Probability Convergence Guarantees of Decentralized SGD: Introduction

 \subsection{Literature Review}

-We now review the literature, focusing on works studying centralized HP convergence guarantees and decentralized MSE and HP convergence guarantees.
+We now review the literature, focusing on centralized HP results and decentralized MSE and HP convergence results.

-\paragraph{Centralized HP Convergence.} The authors in \cite{nemirovski2009robust} show optimal convergence rates of \sgd for convex costs under light-tailed (i.e., sub-Gaussian) stochastic gradients (see assumption \textbf{(A4)} ahead for a formal definition of sub-Gaussianity), while the work \cite{ghadimi2013stochastic} shows the same for non-convex costs.
-The authors in \cite{li-orabona,li2020high} establish high-probability guarantees of momentum \sgd and a variant of AdaGrad for non-convex costs, respectively.
-The works \cite{pmlr-v99-harvey19a} and \cite{pmlr-v206-bajovic23a} respectively provide optimal HP convergence rates for the last iterate of \sgd for non-smooth and smooth strongly convex costs, while in \cite{liu2024revisiting} the authors establish unified HP convergence guarantees for smooth and non-smooth convex and strongly convex costs.
-The work \cite{nguyen2023high} generalizes the previous studies for non-convex and convex costs, providing unified guarantees for several algorithms, including \sgd and AdaGrad for smooth and non-smooth costs.
-The authors in \cite{madden2020high} study HP convergence of \sgd under sub-Weibull noise.
-Another line of work studies HP convergence under heavy-tailed noise,\footnote{Since heavy-tailed noise is not the focus of our work, we point the reader to \cite{heavy-tail-book,nguyen2023improved,armacki2023high} for various conditions used when studying heavy-tailed noise.} e.g., \cite{sadiev2023highprobability,nguyen2023improved,liu2023breaking,gorbunov2023breaking,hubler2024normalization,kornilov2025sign,armacki2024_ldp+mse,armacki2025optimal,armacki2023high}, where it is necessary to introduce algorithmic modifications, e.g., clipping, normalization, or sign, to ensure concentration of the form in \eqref{eq:hp-definition}.
+\textbf{Centralized HP Convergence.} \citet{nemirovski2009robust} show optimal convergence rates of \sgd for convex costs under light-tailed stochastic gradients (see assumption \textbf{(A4)} ahead for a formal definition of light-tailed noise). \citet{ghadimi2013stochastic} establish, among other, the optimal HP convergence rate of \sgd for non-convex costs under light-tailed noise, while \citet{li2020high} show the same for momentum \sgd. \citet{harvey2019tight} and \citet{pmlr-v206-bajovic23a} respectively provide optimal HP convergence rates for the last iterate of \sgd for non-smooth and smooth strongly convex costs, while \citet{liu2024revisiting} establish unified HP convergence guarantees for smooth and non-smooth convex and strongly convex costs. \citet{liu2023high} generalize the previous works on non-convex and convex costs, providing unified guarantees for several algorithms, including \sgd and AdaGrad for smooth and non-smooth costs. \citet{madden2020high} study HP convergence of \sgd under sub-Weibull noise.
+Another line of work studies HP convergence under heavy-tailed noise,\footnote{Since heavy-tailed noise is not the focus of our work, we point the reader to \cite{heavy-tail-book,nguyen2023improved,armacki2025high} for various conditions used to study heavy-tailed noise.} e.g., \cite{gorbunov2020stochastic,sadiev2023highprobability,nguyen2023improved,liu2023breaking,gorbunov2023breaking,hubler2025normalization,kornilov2025sign,armacki2025high,armacki2026sharp,armacki2024_ldp+mse}, where it is necessary to introduce algorithmic modifications, e.g., clipping, normalization, or sign, to ensure concentration of the form in \eqref{eq:hp-definition}.
 Crucially, convergence in the HP sense is achieved under the same conditions on the cost function as in the MSE sense, for both light-tailed and heavy-tailed noise.